 Scenic Nova Scotia is the perfect destination for a road trip.
-No matter which route you choose, you’ll be met with rich history and diverse culture at every turn.
-You can embrace the laid-back maritime vibe of “Canada’s Ocean Playground,” and really take your time passing through postcard-perfect fishing villages and quaint coastal towns.
+No matter which route you choose, rich history and diverse culture awaits you at every turn.
+You can embrace the laid-back maritime vibe of “Canada’s Ocean Playground” and really take your time passing through postcard-perfect fishing villages and quaint coastal towns.

-In just 10 days, my husband and I embark on a road trip to Nova Scotia and PEI to experience the best of everything this corner of the world has to offer.
+My husband and I embark on a road trip to Nova Scotia and PEI to experience the best of everything this corner of the world has to offer.
 In just 10 days, we explore the peaceful beauty of Kejimkujik, the vibrant city of Halifax, the untouched splendor of Cape Breton Island, and the beautiful beaches of PEI.
-We left knowing that we had only scratched the surface and vowed to return as often as we could.
+We leave knowing that we had only scratched the surface and vowed to return as often as we could.

 DAY 1: Portland & Yarmouth

-We departed from Portland, Maine on the overnight ferry to Yarmouth.
-Sadly, I’ve learned that this overnight option is no longer offered (I’d like to start a petition to bring it back!), but this ferry is still a great option.
+We depart from Portland, Maine on the overnight ferry to Yarmouth.
+Although the overnight option is no longer offered, this ferry is still a great option.
 The beautiful journey up the East Coast takes just five and a half hours.
-With restaurants, bars, and even a casino on board, it feels like a mini cruise before your vacation has even begun.
+With restaurants, bars, and even a casino on board, it feels like a mini cruise before our vacation has even begun.

 DAY 2: Yarmouth & Kejimkujik National Park

-We arrived the next morning in Yarmouth, a quiet fishing village that serves as the Southern gateway to Nova Scotia.
-We first headed to the richly historic port town of Annapolis Royal, where we stopped for lunch and a quick tour of the Fort Anne National Historic Site.
-I’d recommend setting aside a quiet moment to sit in the iconic red Adirondack chairs, take in the views, and reflect on the historical significance of this now peaceful place.
+The next morning, we arrive in Yarmouth, a quiet fishing village that serves as the Southern gateway to Nova Scotia.
+We first head to the richly historic port town of Annapolis Royal for lunch and a quick tour of the Fort Anne National Historic Site.
+We enjoy a quiet moment sitting in the iconic red Adirondack chairs, taking in the views, and reflecting on the historical significance of this now peaceful place.